Callum Ilott survives contact and spins to finish fifth in chaotic IndyCar season finale at Laguna Seca

 “I don’t know!
 When you’re on the pit limiter, it should have been fine,” Ilott said after the race about his pit road spin.
 “I think the curve and the dust and it just, it just went on me.
 Luckily I kept the engine running so it wasn’t a big, big issue, but a bit of a wild one.”

 The JHR crew gambled on more yellow flag laps and refueled Ilott each of the next two laps since he was at the tail end of the field.
-Their gamble was two-fold since some drivers were on different strategies and would have to pit if there were more full course cautions.
+Their gamble was two-fold since some drivers were on different strategies and would have to pit if there were more full course Cautions.

 A few laps later under the yellow for Tom Blomqvist and Santino Ferrucci’s stalled cars at Turn 11, Ilott moved up to eighth place after eight cars pitted.
-On the restart, Ilott passed Palou on the outside heading to Turn 11 before another caution period interrupted the race.
+On the restart, Ilott passed Palou on the outside heading to Turn 11 before another Caution period interrupted the race.
 The next restart set the tone for the rest of Ilott and Canapino’s races.

 Ilott went around Canapino’s outside at Turn 11 for what was effectively the lead of the race.
 However, Canapino remained alongside Ilott as the pair headed to Turn 2.
 The Argentinian hit the curb at the Turn 2 apex, causing the right front wing of the #78 Juncos Hollinger Racing Chevrolet to hit Ilott’s left rear.